henb13/frag-finder/README.md

 1. Download or clone this repo.
 2. Run `npm install` in the root folder.
-3. Open the demos in [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager) and analyze them.
-Select all, right click and select "Export JSON".
-Move the files to the [json](json) folder.
+3. Open the demos in [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager), select all and and click "analyze".
+With all demos still selected, right click and click "Export JSON".
+Move the exported files to the [json](json) folder.
 4. Run `npm run build` and `npm start`.
 The text file containing the highlights for all demos will be created in the [exports](exports) folder.

 <i>If you want to run the script again with different JSON files, move the already exported text file to a different location to prevent it from being overwritten.</i>